samgwolfe12/Tremendous-Trio/milestone3.md

 -->
 ### User Story 1 - High Fidelity Mockup
 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FiAGdkPIovSaLlySNJEfQrQ%2Fwireframes%3Fnode-id%3D47%253A32%26scaling%3Dcontain%26page-id%3D0%253A1%26starting-point-node-id%3D47" allowfullscreen></iframe><br>
-- We chose this design because...
+- We chose this design because it cuts the most steps out of the process without limiting options or taking away from the user experience.
+We think the addition of the Kaltura widget adds to the user experience while still eliminating the process of going through the Kaltura "My Media" pop up.
 - Design Decisions: In order to declutter the interfece, we wanted to use as few steps as possible to insert media without limiting user options.
+The "Drag and Drop" option available in the Kaltura widget improves user experience and the overall look of the widget (<a href="https://medium.com/featurepreneur/how-to-create-drag-drop-file-upload-311e4ffeb56f">Link to source</a>).
+Having the widget appear within the submission box allows the user to preview what the embedded media will look like.
+By taking out the "Insert Stuff" and "My Media" pop ups we have eliminated two unnecessary pages.

 ### User Story 2 - High Fidelity Mockup